There are several types of cloth nappies.

 Both disposable and cloth nappies have an impact on the environment.

 Disposable nappies create hundreds of thousands of tonnes of landfill around the world every year.
-And the manufacturing of disposable nappies uses a lot of water and energy, which adds to the global warming impact of nappies.
+And the manufacturing of disposable nappies uses a lot of water and energy, which adds to their environmental impact.

 The biggest environmental impact of cloth nappies happens during their use.
 You have to use detergents, water and energy for rinsing, washing and drying cloth nappies.